 Click on the links below to see 50 recommended book titles for your child to read and share with you.

 Guided reading, shared reading, 1:1 reading, whole-class reading

 Our curriculum provides reading opportunities in all areas of learning.
 Reading skills are explicitly taught through guided, shared or 1:1 reading and according to the needs of the child.
 We have a variety of books to choose from in our scheme, starting with decodable books matched to each child’s reading ability, which is assessed regularly.

-Whole class reading takes place throughout the day as the children read instructions, the day and the date on the board, refer to the class visual timetable, access labelled resources and read text from the Interactive White Board.
+Whole class reading takes place throughout the day as the children read instructions, information on the board activity sheets and topic material.

 Reading is much more than just being able to read words.
 It is essential that children also read with understanding.
 As part of the teaching of reading skills at Malden Parochial, staff work on developing the children’s knowledge of the different text types and the varying ways in which information can be presented in books and other publications.
 Children are also encouraged to think about different authors, the style of books they write, their choices of vocabulary to involve the reader and how they build a story or write a poem.

 We develop the skills of comprehension alongside the decoding and sight reading skills to ensure that children learn to read and comprehend at the same speed.
 We teach this skill through reading to and with the children.

 In Key Stage Two, children further enhance their fluency, decoding and comprehension.
 This also helps to develop children’s independence as readers.

 When developing research skills, children are asked to consider which texts and alternative sources are likely to best provide the information they need and to choose the most appropriate.
 They are taught how to ‘skim read’, pick out key words and information from a piece of text, interpret diagrams and graphs, answer questions and take notes.